 Qualified retirement plans offer certain tax advantages to employers and tax-deferral benefits to employees who contribute.
 Taxes on income from contributions are also deferred until the employee removes them from the plan.
 Employer contributions to 457 (b) plans are tax-deferred up to annual limits.
-Elective employee contributions are deducted from income tax.
+Elective employee contributions are deducted from income tax, and a Gold IRA review can help you determine if this is the right option for you.
 However, see IRS Notice 2003-20, VI B, Social Security and Medicare Tax Schedule (PDF).

 Qualified retirement plans are plans that meet certain requirements set forth in Section 401 (a) of the U.S. Tax Code.
 UU. to allow for pre-tax contributions and tax-deferred growth.

 Most employer-sponsored plans, including 401 (k) and 403 (b) plans, are qualified retirement plans.
 Hossain chairs the Examination Council of the CFP Board and was president of the Financial Planning Association.
 He specializes in preparing and presenting solid holistic financial plans to ensure that his clients achieve their goals.
 These reviewers are industry leaders and professional writers who regularly contribute to reputable publications such as the Wall Street Journal and The New York Times.

 Our expert reviewers have advanced degrees and certifications and have years of experience in personal finance, retirement planning and investments.
 According to the IRS, “A qualified plan must comply with the Internal Revenue Code both in its form and in its operation.
 Section 401 (a) of the Tax Code outlines the requirements that qualified retirement plans must meet.
 Qualified retirement plan sponsors are entities, often employers, that implement and provide retirement plans to their employees.

 It is your responsibility to update the plan documents and ensure that the rules are followed.
 Qualified employer-sponsored retirement plans must also meet minimum standards set by the Workforce Retirement Income Security Act of 1974 (ERISA).
 ERISA protects plan participants and their assets from possible ill-treatment.
 ERISA requires the transparency of plan information, and the law ensures that benefits promised to employees are properly funded.

 ERISA also sets standards of accountability for the trustees who manage or control funds.
 This means that sponsors of qualified plans must meet these requirements, or they could face financial repercussions or lawsuits.
 Protections for spouses and beneficiaries also apply, and there are guidelines for renewals and other specific circumstances.
 Employees can contribute money before tax or, in the case of designated Roth contributions, after-tax to a qualified retirement plan directly with their paychecks.

 Employers can deduct any equivalent contribution from their taxable income each year.
 With qualified retirement plans, you don't pay taxes on contributions made with pre-tax funds or earnings from those contributions until you make withdrawals, unless you contribute to a Roth 401 (k) account, where you pay taxes in advance and withdrawals are tax-free.
 Non-qualified retirement plans may also offer tax benefits, but they don't follow the same ERISA guidelines as qualified plans.
 Types of unqualified retirement plans include deferred compensation plans, executive bond plans, and fractional life insurance plans.

 Traditional and Roth IRAs, which are individual plans, are not qualified retirement plans.
 However, they offer tax benefits similar to those of qualified plans with different contribution limits.
 One of our content team will be in touch with you soon.
 As required by the new California Consumer Privacy Act (CCPA), you can register your preference to view or delete your personal information by completing the form below.

 Microsoft no longer supports your web browser.
 Update your browser to increase security, speed and compatibility. .